Adventure along the wild road to Gjipe Beach in the Albanian Riviera

 Located in the Albanian Riviera, Gjipe Beach is said to be the most beautiful beach of the country.
-Drive with care as this is a terrifying steep road (up to 9%) with dangerous drop offs.
+The road to the beach is terrifying: steep (up to 9%) with dangerous drop offs.
 It's best not to look down.
 One mishap and you plunge off the cliff and into the sea.
 It’s one of the most scenic coastal drives in the world.

-Located between the towns of Dhermi and Vuno in Vlorë County, southern Albania, starting from SH8 road, the drive to the beach, which is otherwise called as “The Gods Garden”, is 4km long.
-The first 2.5km, on the way to the Manastiri i Shën Theodhorit (St Theodor’s Monastery), are asphalted.
+Tucked away between the towns of Dhermi and Vuno in Vlorë County, in the southern part of the country, the road to the beach, otherwise called as “The Gods Garden”, is 4km (2.48 miles) long starting at the paved SH8 road.
+The first 2.5km, on the way to the Manastiri i Shën Theodhorit (St Theodor’s Monastery), are paved.
 At this point there’s a parking lot.
 You have to pay to park.

 Expect a trail pretty steep.
-Starting from Manastiri i Shën Theodhorit, the descent is 1.5km long.
+Starting at Manastiri i Shën Theodhorit, the descent is 1.5km long.
 Over this distance the elevation gain is 135 meters.
 The average gradient is 9%.
-Avoid driving in this area if unpaved mountain roads aren't your strong point.
-4x4 required.
-Stay away if you're scared of heights.
-Wet conditions may make for tough driving along the muddy road.
-The weather changes quickly on the sea.
+The weather changes quickly near the sea.
 If heavy rains come, the water will surge down the canyon and come out on the beach.